AzharMobeen/Az-Spring-Boot-with-Kubernetes/README.md

 		gcloud container clusters get-credentials standard-cluster-1 --zone us-central1-a --project leafy-bulwark-266007

+#### Cluster Info:
+* It will show runing services on specific urls

+		kubectl cluster-info
 ##### Maintain Record for deployment (Change-cause):
 ** When we use --record with deployment it will save as record.